Passamaquoddy Indian Township Reservation: Education

 It is in the Indian Township School District, which represents Indian Township School, one of Maine's three schools for Native Americans.
 As of 1976 any children who are not enrolled in a Native American tribe would be sent to a school in Princeton, Maine.

 The Maine Department of Education takes responsibility for coordinating school assignments on this reservation.
+The department instructs residents to contact the director for information on what school assignments would occur in the area.